shekmeister/hfc-documentation/docs/roadmap.md

 ## Phase 3
 - $HUNTZ Utility Token
-    - Capped supply of 50,000,000 $HFC will be used in our eco-system.
+    - Capped supply of 50,000,000 $HUNTZ will be used in our eco-system.
     - To learn more, read our whitepaper.
 - HFC Staking
     - Holders of Hyena Fight Club NFTs will be able to utilise our staking platform to earn passive-income in the form of our native token.